Co-design of aperiodic sampled-data min-jumping rules for linear impulsive, switched impulsive and sampled-data systems: Introduction

-An alternative method where state measurements are made at certain time instants and used to update the control input accordingly is proposed here.
+The objective of this paper is to address an analogous problem for linear impulsive systems, a general class of hybrid systems that encompasses switched and sampled-data systems as particular instances \cite{Goebel:12,Briat:13d}.
+We consider here a set-up where both a \emph{min-jumping rule} (an analogue to the min-switching rule considered in the context of switched systems) and a continuous-time.sampled-data state-feedback controller in the context of unpredictable sampling instants.
+This has to be contrasted with the setup where the future sampling instant is known (periodic sampling or event-/self- triggered sampling strategies) and the setup where measurements are continuous.
 Such a scenario occurs, for instance, in networked control systems where actuation decisions are made upon reception of measurements from sensors, which may happen aperiodically due to the presence of sampling, jitter, delays and packet loss \cite{Hespanha:07,Zhang:16c}.
 The advantage of such an approach is twofold: it rules out the chattering phenomenon of the continuous-time methods and is realistic from an implementation viewpoint since no continuous measurement is assumed.
 It is assumed here that the measurements from sensors arrive at discrete time instants which are assumed to satisfy a mild range dwell-time condition \cite{Briat:11l,Briat:13d}.
 Hence, both periodic and aperiodic measurements are considered and can be easily defined in a way to incorporate jitter, small delays and self/event-triggered sampling mechanisms \cite{Yuan:16}.
 The proposed approach is then applied to impulsive systems and switched-impulsive systems which can be used to model networked control systems subject to delays and communication outages, systems controlled by multiple controllers or systems with limited actuation resources \cite{Hespanha:07}.
-To the author's knowledge, this is the first time that convex conditions for the co-design of asynchronous switching/jumping rules and a sampled-data state-feedback controller are obtained for impulsive and switched impulsive systems.
+To the author's knowledge, this is the first time that conditions for the co-design of asynchronous switching/jumping rules and a sampled-data state-feedback controller are obtained for impulsive and switched impulsive systems.

-Sufficient stabilization conditions are first stated as discrete-time Lyapunov-Metzler conditions, which are then reformulated into equivalent clock-dependent conditions \cite{Briat:13d,Briat:14f}.
-These conditions have been shown to be more suitable for computational purposes and to be easily generalizable to uncertain systems and to performance characterization such the $L_2$-performance; see e.g; \cite{Allerhand:11,Allerhand:13}.
-The main drawback is that these conditions are infinite-dimensional and need to be relaxed using, for instance, methods based on sum of squares \cite{Parrilo:00,Briat:13d,Briat:14f,Briat:15f}.

-\textbf{Outline.} The paper is structured as follows.
-The main results for impulsive systems are developed in Section \ref{sec:imp} and are extended to switched systems in Section \ref{sec:switched}.
-Some illustrative examples are finally discussed in Section \ref{sec:ex}.